 Myriam Ayass, legal adviser for the CERN Knowledge Transfer group and one of the authors of the CERN-OHL

-Version 1.1: CERN Press Release
+Version 1.1 of the Open Hardware Licence: CERN Press Release

 Version 1.2 of the Open Hardware Licence: Article on the CERN website: CERN releases new version of open hardware licence